neurogamedev/CustomEditorNotes/README.md

 # CustomEditorNotes
- A quick exercise inpired by CodeMonkey.s Tutorial
+ A quick exercise and notes inpired by CodeMonkey's Tutorial:

+*Build Awesome Easy to Use Tools with Custom Editors!* (2020) https://www.youtube.com/watch?v=bMuTsAma4tk